hanhanwu/Hanhan_CyberSecurity_DataScience/web_attack_practice.md

   * XSS on transfer page by adding `doTransfer.action?destId=<script>alert(1)</script>&amount=2222` to the URL after login
 * Example of denial of service attack: http://fjordengineering.com/posts/version-2.3-vulnerability/
   * Add `kill?shutDownToken=ae450g9dg` after the URL could shuts down the serve...
+* Example of foreceful browsing & XML injection
+  * Add `/admin` after the URL
+  * Under this admin login page, type `blah' or 1=1 or 'a'='a` as username and click submit, you will achieve XML injection
+* Example of authorization bypass
+  * If you see user settings URL has params in it, such as "/users/profile/3/settings", you can change the params
 * Example of cryptanalysis of Vigenere Cipher
   * Add `/cheshire` at the end of the URL
   * I really don't know why this could get the score....